-R. Kelly Threatens To Expose His Rape Accuser’s Sex Life Details In Explosive Legal Letter
+R. Kelly Threatens To Expose Details Of His Rape Accuser’s Sex Life In Explosive Legal Letter

 https://www.instagram.com/p/BnHClkPhIHT/?utm_source=ig_embed

-The document was filed after Rodgers’ attorney, Lydia Agu, requested a preliminary conference, to which the court asked that she filed the letter received in October.
+The document was filed after Rodgers’ attorney, Lydia Agu, requested a preliminary conference — one to which the court asked that she file the letter received in October.
 In the note, Kelly also discusses some strange legal reasoning, and wrote across all the pages the sentence “DO NOT ACCEPT THIS OFFER TO CONTRACT AND I DO NOT CONSENT TO THESE PROCEEDINGS.”
 He later added that he is “a flesh and blood, living, breathing American national.”

 The hitmaker is set to appear in court for a preliminary hearing on March 19.
-As reported by the Inquisitr, he was recently released from police custody after an unnamed person paid off his child support debt.
+As reported by The Inquisitr, he was recently released from police custody after an unnamed person paid off his child support debt.
 However, hours later, it was reported that a third tape that allegedly showed him sexually abusing underage girls had been turned over to Cook County prosecutors, which means the singer might be heading to jail again in the near future.